💆

 Releasing Guilt

 Many parents feel guilty when they take time for themselves.
-But consider this: by modeling self-care, you're teaching your children that their needs matter, that it's okay to rest, that caring for yourself is part of a healthy life.
+But consider this: by modeling self-care and building a peaceful home, you're teaching your children that their needs matter.
+The AAP's resources on emotional wellness emphasize that caring for yourself is caring for your family, that it's okay to rest, that caring for yourself is part of a healthy life.

 The goal isn't to be a perfect parent.
 It's to be a good enough parent—present, loving, and sustainable for the long journey of raising a child.